miklevin/MikeLev.in/_posts/2025-07-11-cognitive-architecture-human-ai-development.md

 ---

+## Let Yesterday's Aricle Stand

-And so you see I'm not going to go through any article extraction process from yesterday's over-stuff article.
+**Me**: And so you see I'm not going to go through any article extraction process from yesterday's over-stuff article.
 I'm going to keep that in place exactly as-is because all these articles here on MikeLev.in you are the sausage factory.
 I intend for them to be a bit messy and unstructured.